The bipolar filtration of topologically slice knots: Introduction

-called the \emph{bipolar filtration}~\cite{Cochran-Harvey-Horn:2012-1}.
-Briefly, it reflects definiteness of the intersection form motivated from Donaldson's work, together with fundamental group information related to the tower techniques of Casson and Freedman for 4-manifolds and work of Cochran, Orr, and Teichner on knot concordance.
-The definition of the filtration is recalled in Section~\ref{subsection:definition-bipolar-filtration}.
+introduced by Cochran, Harvey and Horn~\cite{Cochran-Harvey-Horn:2012-1}.
+Briefly, the filtration reflects definiteness of the intersection form motivated from Donaldson's work, together with fundamental group information related to derived subgroups and the tower techniques of Casson and Freedman for 4-manifolds and work of Cochran, Orr, and Teichner on knot concordance.
+The definition of the subgroup $\cT_n\subset \cT$, which is associated with the $n$th derived subgroup, is recalled in Section~\ref{subsection:definition-bipolar-filtration}.